GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-e-nva-bgp/README.md

 ### Internet egress

 In this setup, Internet egress is realized through [Cloud NAT](https://cloud.google.com/nat/docs/overview), deployed in the untrusted landing VPC.
 This allows instances in all other VPCs to reach the Internet, passing through the NVAs (being the public Internet considered untrusted).
+Cloud NAT is disabled by default; enable it by setting the `enable_cloud_nat` variable

 Several other scenarios are possible, with various degrees of complexity: